 Buy, sell, or hold?: Analysts are bullish on this stock.
 Only one rate it as a sell, while five recommend it as a buy.
 Analysts like NSTAR better than competitor Northeast Utilities System overall.
 Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.

 Revenue Forecasts: On average, analysts predict $686.2 million in revenue this quarter.
 That would represent a decline of 1.5% from the year-ago quarter.

 Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.52 per share.
 Estimates range from $0.51 to $0.52.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 100% assigning it an "outperform" rating.
-The community at large concurs with the All-Stars with 95.7% giving it a rating of "outperform."
-Fools are keen on NSTAR, though the message boards have been quiet lately with only 38 posts in the past 30 days.
+CAPS All-Stars are strongly backing the stock, with 100% giving it an "outperform" rating.
+The community at large backs the All-Stars, with 94.6% granting it a rating of "outperform."
+Fools are gung-ho about NSTAR, though the message boards have been quiet lately with only 38 posts in the past 30 days.
 Even with a robust four out of five stars, NSTAR's CAPS rating falls a little short of the community's upbeat outlook.

-NSTAR's income has fallen year over year by an average of 21.3% over the past five quarters.
-A year-over-year revenue decrease last quarter snaps a streak of three consecutive quarters of revenue increases.
+NSTAR's income has fallen year-over-year by an average of 10.7% over the past five quarters.

 At the time thisarticle was published Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.